BlockchainLabsNZ/moeda-contracts/audit.md

 ## Findings
 ### Minor

-**setMigrationAgent** - While testing the correctness of SGTExchanger, we found that it was possible for an owner to call the `setMigrationAgent`() function with regular address passed in.
+**setMigrationAgent** - While testing the correctness of `setMigrationAgent`, we found that it was possible for an owner to call the `setMigrationAgent`() function with regular address passed in.
 Subsequently, with the regular address being set, it wouldn't be possible to call `migrate()` function or to reset migration agent.

 However, this is a minor issue because the owner of the contract should know how to call `setMigrationAgent`.
 Since commit [7fe531a2ab0b3fc217f29eec01061bb3160a7b5e](https://github.com/erkmos/moeda-contracts/commit/7fe531a2ab0b3fc217f29eec01061bb3160a7b5e), an exception is now thrown.